-4 credits This course is designed to provide an understanding of the meanings of a variety of medical word elements (roots, prefixes, and suffixes).
-The student learns to combine elements to create numerous terms common to the medical profession.
-Prerequisite: None technical information about information technology security.
+This course builds on the knowledge learned in Information Technology Security I, and introduces the student to more technical information about information technology security.
 Topics covered include internet architecture, virtual private networks, e-commerce security, encryption, hacker techniques, and intrusion detection.
 It also covers the security issues of common operating systems, and compares the security of the 3 most common operating systems in the business and government world: UNIX, Windows NT, and Windows 2000.
-Prerequisite: HSS 2810.
+Prerequisite: DSC 2812.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
+000